Basal Ovulation Thermometer

 Your body is designed to give you several signs that you may be ovulating.
-One of the primary changes in the basal body temperature was measured using a basal ovulation thermometer.
-We shall be sharing some key details on using the basal ovulation thermometer to determine your fertile window, so keep reading to know more.
+A basal ovulation thermometer measured one of the primary changes in the body temperature.
+We shall share some key details on using the basal ovulation thermometer to determine your fertile window, so keep reading to know more.

 Basal body temperature: What does it mean?

-If you are TTC, you have probably heard about tracking the basal body temperature (BBT), the body’s temperature when you are resting.
-The body temperature slightly goes up as you ovulate.
-Keeping track of your temperature readings lets you know when you ovulate and how your cycle looks like over some months so you can have a sex schedule for the most fertile days.
+If you are TTC, you have probably heard about tracking the basal body temperature (BBT), the body’s temperature when resting.
+The body temperature goes up slightly as you ovulate.
+Keeping track of your temperature readings lets you know when you ovulate and your cycle over some months so you can have a sex schedule for the most fertile days.

-Your basal body temperature is the temperature you get when your body is completely at rest.
-Many women experience a minimal rise in basal body temperature when they ovulate, and that’s why it is advisable to take measurements of the temperature and record the readings on a chart every day.
+Your Australian basal body temperature is the temperature you get when your body is completely at rest.
+Many women experience a minimal rise in basal body temperature when ovulating, so it is advisable to take temperature measurements and record the readings on a chart daily.

 But how do you measure a slight temperature change to determine the fertile window?
-You will need a tool known as a basal body thermometer, which is also known as an ovulation thermometer.
+You will need a tool known as a basal body thermometer or an ovulation thermometer.
 Most women generally register 35.55 and 36.66 degrees before ovulation and 36.10 -37.20 degrees after ovulation.

-Unlike other thermometers, a basal ovulation thermometer is highly accurate and sensitive, making it easier to measure the small resting temperature changes.
+Unlike other thermometers, a basal ovulation thermometer is highly accurate and sensitive, making measuring small resting temperature changes easier.
 When you get a good basal ovulation thermometer, it will measure accurately to two decimals.
-This is essential because the small changes that occur during the cycle can be as low as 0.2 degrees Celsius.
+This is essential because the small changes during the cycle can be as low as 0.2 degrees Celsius.